How Emma Roberts Became Chanel Oberlin—and the Iconic Shoes That Defined Her Scream Queens Era

 Emma Roberts's feet in metallic Loeffler Randall sandalsEmma Roberts’s feet in metallic Loeffler Randall sandals (Credit: Michael Wright / WENN)

 Emma complemented her red toenails with a pair of metallic silver leather “Pia” sandals by Loeffler Randall.
-These open-toed shoes feature buckled ankle straps and mid straps, about one-inch contrasting platforms, and 1.75-inch heels.
+These open-toed shoes feature buckled ankle straps and mid-strap details, approximately one-inch contrasting platforms, and 1.75-inch heels.

 Emma later made a quick outfit change and grabbed a coffee in a plaid sleeveless dress.